Auschwitz Day Trip from Krakow

 What to expect

-If you want to learn first-hand about the macabre history of Nazi Europe in the 20th century, this activity is a unique opportunity.
-From Krakow, you will have the possibility to go by bus to Auschwitz in an excursion that will last about 7 hours.
+If you want to learn first-hand about the macabre history of 20th century Nazi Europe, this activity is a unique opportunity.
+From Krakow, you will have the possibility to go by bus to Auschwitz on an excursion that will last about 7 hours.
 Thanks to this activity, you will enter the concentration camp in a preferential way, i.e. avoiding all the queues.

-With a professional guide, you will learn all the history surrounding this place in Poland that impresses visitors so much.
-You will have headphones at your disposal so you can listen to the story without difficulty.
+A professional guide will take you through the history of this place in Poland, which impresses visitors so much.
+You will be provided with headphones so that you can listen to the story without difficulty.

-Among the points that you will visit in the concentration camp are the crematoria, the so-called wall of death, as well as an exhibition of the former barracks where the prisoners lived.
+Among the places you will visit in the concentration camp are the crematoria, the so-called Wall of Death, as well as an exhibition of the former barracks where the prisoners lived.

 The Auschwitz camp pays tribute to the more than one million people who died there, more than 90% of them Jews, during World War II and the Holocaust.
-Therefore, visitors are advised to behave respectfully during their visit.
+Visitors are therefore advised to behave respectfully during their visit.